Theoi-Meteoroi/GPIO-pca9548/README.md

 /dev/i2c-4   This is the first mux i2c channel

-/dev/i2c-5   this is the second mux i2c channel
+/dev/i2c-5   This is the second mux i2c channel

 ..   (other channels)